 This is an introduction to the theory, research, and practice of evidence-based social work services for individuals and families experiencing grief and loss.
 Graded S, U.

-Prerequisite: SWRK 326 or consent of department chair.
+Prerequisite: SWRK 326 or SWRK 326W, or consent of department chair.

 Offered: Spring.